PrimeTimeTran/next-blog/data/blog/software/data-structures-algorithms/dynamic-programming.md

   <div id="#2" className="tabcontent">
     ```js {} showLineNumbers
-    // Storing the results of computations in `memo` improves the performance substantially.
+    // Saving results of computations in `memo` improves the performance.

-    // Memo starts as an empty dictionary but is filled with
+    // Memo starts empty dictionary but populates values
-    // values from the first branch of our recursive
+    // from the first branch of our recursive
     // calls(meaning that subsequent branches don't recompute
-    // the same value both grab it from the `memo` object).
+    // the same value but fetch it from the dict).

     const fib = (n, memo = {}) => {
       if (n in memo) return memo[n]